Please see our Covid-19 updates here.

 "It's nice to talk to others who understand the vehicle.
 I had previously only taken it out on forest service roads, so getting it out on actual trails, with a bunch of knowledgeable people around, relieved the anxiety of going off road for the first time."

 "EVERYTHING!
 I just loved it.
 I appreciate the approach - slow, deliberate, search for the solution.
 I appreciate how it was not meant to frighten, but to empower."

 What do you think is the most important thing you learned in this course?

 "The cone work really helped me tremendously on day 2.
 There was one group of trees that was exactly like the cone “tree” test and I just drove through it like nothing.
 I now have a much better understanding of where my “pumpkin” is and less fear of smashing it.
 I also understand that I have no real idea where the passenger side of my D90 is."

-"I don't think it was one specific thing, but rather I gained the confidence to take the vehicle further off road"
+"I don't think it was one specific thing, but rather I gained the confidence to take my vehicle further off paved road"